 Should you buy precious metals in physical form?
 Or is some sort of bullion ETF sufficient?

 This article examines the pros and cons of buying and holding physical gold and silver.
-We’ll also look at the #1 advantage of having physical metals at your disposal.
-Let’s start with the pros.

 There are a number of advantages to buying physical metals, some of which you can’t get with almost any other kind of investment.
 See if any of these benefits would be useful to you.